chanzuckerberg/single-cell-explorer/dev_docs/developer_guidelines.md

 ### Install

 1. Install prereqs for client: `make dev-env`
-2. Install cellxgene server as described in the [server install](#install) instructions above.
+2. Install explorer server as described in the [server install](#install) instructions above.

 ### Launch